Medical Center Hospital ensures HIPAA and HITECH compliance

 Application failure, data corruption, or even slow performance are potentially life-threatening and unacceptable for hospitals trying to maintain high standards of care.
 A single application outage affects multiple hospital departments – the organization using the application and the others that need the data.

 With a small IT staff managing over 200 unique software applications, MCH must rely on software vendors to provide rapid fixes to all problems.
 This means that, in addition to the typical job of supporting on-site systems and users, the IT staff must also enable remote access by software vendors supporting the hospital’s applications.
-The trick is to provide access for remote support without consuming too much of IT staffs’ time and not compromising the security of patient data in the process.
+The trick is to provide access for remote support without consuming too much of IT staffs’ time and not compromising patient data security in the process.

 HIPAA requirements have placed healthcare providers in an increasingly controlled environment and have put pressure on hospital IT staff to implement well-defined security policies and systems.